KingZ060/Memoria/README.md

 Core gameplay can be reached in 1 minute, and the game can be completed within 10 minutes.

 **Selectable Requirements:**
-- Closed Captioning
+- Closed Captioning: Can be found on all screens throughout the game for the sound effects.
-- Advanced Visual Assets
+- Advanced Visual Assets: Can be found upon completing the game, and acts as a transition to our outro scene.
-- Procedural Graphics
+- Procedural Graphics: Can be found throughout the game.

 ## Sources and References
 [Pixabay](https://pixabay.com/) - For some sounds